1. Overview

 loadGuideData();

-A new media status message will be sent from the receiver to all senders when the playhead transitions to a new section in the container.
-Thus it might make sense to update the container metadata in a media status interceptor so you can always have up-to-date program information.
+A new media status message is sent from the receiver to all senders when the playhead transitions to a new section in the container so that the sender applications can update their UI.
+It is recommended that receiver applications update the container metadata in a media status interceptor to continue feeding program information to the sender applications.
 In our sample service we return the current program metadata, as well as the metadata for the next two programs.
-To update the metadata for a stream, simply create a new container and call setContainerMetadata
+To update the metadata for a stream, create a new container and call setContainerMetadata as in the previous example.

 7. Disabling seek

 Most video streams are composed of segments that hold a range of video frames.
 Unless otherwise specified, CAF will allow users to seek within these segments.
-To disable seeking, we need to add two snippets of code to our receiver.
+The Web Receiver can specify this by calling on a couple of APIs available.

 /**

-* Seek a seek interceptor is called whenever CAF receives a request to seek to
+* A seek interceptor is called whenever CAF receives a request to seek to

 * a different location in media.
 This interceptor can be used to modify that